hubecker/lvm-openstack-adapters/README.md

 In case you want to deploy it using Telnet, these are the steps you must follow:
-  0. Copy the File you need to deploy to the LVM machine and then deploy it via Telnet:
+  0. Copy the File you need to deploy to the SAP LVM machine and then deploy it via Telnet:
   1. Open a Telnet connection to the AS Java on which you want to deploy the application.
 On Windows, you can do this from a DOS prompt with the command: telnet localhost <port>, where <port> is the Telnet port of your server.
 For example, if your server installation is c:\usr\sap\<some_three_letter_SID>\JCxx\..., then your Telnet port should be 5xx08.